Iamhero337/MyWinTool/README.md

-If you want to debloat the Windows OS then paste this command in powershell which should be opend as admin
+If you want to debloat the Windows OS then paste this command in Powershell which should be opened as admin

 Paste_this

 iwr -useb https://christitus.com/win | iex

-Then a easy pop up will appear and you can do many things there.
+Then an easy pop-up will appear and you can do many things there.